Topological defects lead to energy transfer in active nematics

-The contributions to $D_Q$ are plotted in Fig.~\ref{fig:f2}a.
-As expected, the relaxation terms $D_Q^F$ and $D_Q^L$ are both negative with a single peak.
-However, the energy lost relaxing gradients of $Q$ and the order parameter, $S$, is offset in large part by an exchange between the two given by $D_Q^{FL}$ which is positive.
-The combination of these factors leads to the multiple peaks observed in the magnitude of $D_Q$, which in turn leads to energy transfer.
-One of the primary mechanisms through which energy can be exchanged between $f^F$ and $f^L$ is the generation of topological defects; Fig.~\ref{fig:f2}b shows the distribution of the elastic energy throughout this process.
-This happens when a constant $Q$ field is no longer stable with respect to distortions in the orientation of the director due to the effect of active stress, which occurs at a critical wavelength that scales with the active length scale~\cite{giomi2015geometry}.
-In an extensile active nematic, the bend deformation is unstable as shown in Fig.~\ref{fig:f2}c.
-The deformation is penalized by the $f^F$ term in the energy; this can be offset by reducing the order parameter from $S=1$, which is in turn penalized by the $f^L$ terms in the energy; this leads to a co-localization of distortions in the director field with deviations from $S=1$, see Fig.~\ref{fig:f2}c.
-As the bend distortion grows, the local energy density increases until it becomes favorable to nucleate a pair of topological defects which results in a reduction in both forms of energy, see Fig.~\ref{fig:f2}b.
-At this point, the bend distortion is replaced by a pair of topological defects and a splay distortion which is not unstable, see Fig.~\ref{fig:f2}d.
-This process focuses all distortion in the director and the scalar order parameter into a small region localized around the topological defects.
+Relaxation of the Landau De-Gennes free energy primarily occurs in two ways, relaxation of $F^F$, given by $d^F$, and relaxation of $F^L$, given by $d^L$.
+As expected both of these are negative, however they are peaked at different wavenumbers.
+The term $d^{FL}$ is positive and represents the exchange of elastic energy between $F^F$ and $F^L$.
+The primary mechanism through which energy can be exchanged between $F^F$ and $F^L$ is through the co-localization of gradients of $Q$ and deviations from $S=1$.
+A primary example of this is during the creation of topological defects.
+Fig.~\ref{fig:f2}b shows the distribution of the elastic energy throughout this process.
+Defects are created when a constant $Q$ field is no longer stable to perturbations due to the effect of active stress, which occurs at a minimum wavelength that scales with the active length, $l_\alpha$ ~\cite{giomi2015geometry}.
+In an extensile active nematic, the bend deformation is unstable, as shown in Fig.~\ref{fig:f2}c.
+The deformation is penalized by the $F^F$ terms in the energy which impose a cost on gradients in the orientation field.
+These gradients can be reduced by decreasing the order parameter from $S=1$, which is in turn penalized by the $F^L$ terms in the energy.
+This leads to a co-localization of distortions in the director field with deviations from $S=1$, see Fig.~\ref{fig:f2}c.
+As the bend distortion grows, the local energy density increases until it becomes favorable to nucleate a pair of topological defects.
+This results in a pair of discontinuities in the orientation of the director, which is offset by a localized region with $S\approx0$.
+This process leads to a significant increase in $F^L$ but an overall reduction in the increase of $F^{LDG}$, see Fig.~\ref{fig:f2}b.
+At this point, the bend distortion is replaced by a pair of topological defects and the region between them now features a stable splay distortion, see Fig.~\ref{fig:f2}d.
+This process focuses all distortion in the director and the scalar order parameter into a small region localized around the topological defects; thus transferring energy from a long wavelength structure to a short wavelength one.